Date completed: June 2016 (4 players). Succeeded escaping!

 Players not from Brazil may have to email Escape Hotel to organise bookings, as direct online credit card payments are tied to the Brazilian National ID numbers (called CPF, which every Brazilian has).
 Also, it is nice to inform them beforehand if you wish to play in English.

 Communication: In Escape Hotel, there is a limit of 4 hints per game, so explore all your options before you use them!
-In Crime Scene, you talk to the walls and the gamemaster will deliver the hint by letter.
+In Cena do Crime, you talk to the walls and the gamemaster will deliver the hint by letter.

 Surroundings: Escape Hotel is 5 minutes from Faria Lima Subway Station, in the middles of one of the busiest commercial district of São Paulo.
 Right beside the venue, there is an enormous FNAC shop, where you can find books, electronics, appliances and music, and try the delicious “tricolor coffee” (made with sweet condensed milk) at Frans Café.